normidar/auto_exporter/README.md

 # Auto Exporter

-This project fork from https://github.com/AlbertoMonteiro/FlutterAutoExport Thanks to the author.(But after fork from that, it has been a lot different)
+This project fork from https://github.com/AlbertoMonteiro/FlutterAutoExport Thanks to the author.
+(But after fork from that, it has been a lot different)

 If you request an issue please @normidar

-A Dart package that allows you to auto export types globally.
+A Dart package that allows you to auto-export types globally.

 ## How to use it?